dnanhkhoa/logone/README.md

 ![Logone status](https://img.shields.io/pypi/v/logone.svg)

-A simple logger which supports for logging stdout and stderr streams to console, file, and Loggly for Python
+A simple logger which supports for logging stdout and stderr streams to console, file, and Loggly for Python.

 ## Core Features

-+ Simple and easy to use, and also compatible with `logging` package
++ Simple, easy-to-use, and also compatible with `logging` package

 + Supports for logging to console, file, and [Loggly](https://www.loggly.com) service in real-time